1. FORMATION AND ACCEPTANCE

 7.4 Return Obligation

-Upon termination or expiry of an applicable Order Form for any reason, Customer shall return all Hardware to Terna within fourteen (14) days, in good working condition subject to normal wear and tear, in accordance with Terna’s return and logistics instructions.
+Upon termination or expiry of an applicable Order Form for any reason, Customer shall return all Hardware to Terna within fourteen (14) days, in good working condition subject to normal wear and tear, in accordance with Terna’s return, logistics and RMA instructions.
+Customer shall reasonably cooperate with Terna to facilitate inspection, packaging and return of Hardware.

 7.5 Charges for Missing or Damaged Hardware